 9 Then the word of the Lord came to me, saying: 10 “Receive the gift from the captives—from Heldai, Tobijah, and Jedaiah, who have come from Babylon—and go the same day and enter the house of Josiah the son of Zephaniah.
 11 Take the silver and gold, make an elaborate crown, and set it on the head of Joshua the son of Jehozadak, the high priest.

-Now the eight-night visions are complete.
-The scene now shifts to the crowning of Joshua, the high priest, a symbolic act of the coronation of the Messiah King.
+At this point the eight night visions were complete.
+The scene now shifted to the crowning of Joshua, the high priest, a symbolic act of the coronation of the Messiah King.

 Then the word of the Lord came to me, saying:

 The “word of the LORD” is a prophetic oracle or direct prophetic revelation.